uf2020/ccxt/Manual.md

 ## Rate Limit

-Exchange markets usually impose what is called a *rate limit*.
+Exchanges usually impose what is called a *rate limit*.
 Exchanges will remember and track your user credentials and your IP address and will not allow you to query the API too frequently.
 They balance their load and control traffic congestion to protect API servers from (D)DoS and misuse.

-Most markets allow **up to 1 or 2 requests per second**.
-Markets may temporarily restrict your access to their exchange API or ban you for some period of time if you are too aggressive with your requests.
+Most exchanges allow **up to 1 or 2 requests per second**.
+Exchanges may temporarily restrict your access to their API or ban you for some period of time if you are too aggressive with your requests.

 **WARNING: Stay under the rate limit to avoid ban!**

 ## DDoS Protection By Cloudflare / Incapsula

-Some markets are [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)-protected by [Cloudflare](https://www.cloudflare.com) or [Incapsula](https://www.incapsula.com).
+Some exchanges are [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)-protected by [Cloudflare](https://www.cloudflare.com) or [Incapsula](https://www.incapsula.com).
 Your IP can get temporarily blocked during periods of high load.
 Sometimes they even restrict whole countries and regions.
 In that case their servers usually return a page that states a HTTP 40x error or runs an AJAX test of your browser / captcha test and delays the reload of the page for several seconds.
 Then your browser/fingerprint is granted access temporarily and gets added to a whitelist or receives a HTTP cookie for further use.

-If you encounter DDoS protection errors and cannot reach a particular exchange market then:
+If you encounter DDoS protection errors and cannot reach a particular exchange then:
 - try later
 - use a proxy (this is less responsive, though)
 - ask the exchange support to add you to a whitelist